scummvm/scummvm/doc/docportal/index.rst

 First steps
 ================

-We have guides available to show you :column: mb-4 how to get ScummVM up and running:
+We have guides available to show you how to get ScummVM up and running:

 .. panels::
       :container: container-fluid text-center mb-4